lotusnprod/lotus-manuscript/manuscript.md

 ## Conclusion & Perspectives

-### Advancing NP Knowledge
+### Advancing Natural Products Knowledge

-At its current development stage, data harmonized and curated in the LOTUS initiative remain imperfect and, by the very nature of research, at least partially biased (see [Introduction](#introduction)).
+At its current development stage, data harmonized and curated throughout the LOTUS initiative remain imperfect and, by the very nature of research, at least partially biased (see [Introduction](#introduction)).
 In the context of bioactive NP research, and due to global editorial practices, it should not be ignored that many publications tend to emphasize new compounds and/or those for which interesting bioactivity has been measured.
 Near-ubiquitous (primarily plant-based) compounds tend to be overrepresented in the NP literature, yet the implication of their wide distribution in nature and associated patterns of broad, non-specific activity are often underappreciated [@doi:10.1021/acs.jmedchem.5b01009].
 Ideally, all characterized compounds independent of structural novelty and/or bioactivity profile should be documented, and the expansion of verified structure-organism pairs is fundamental to the advancement of NP research.